Why Are Recycled Yoga Pants Important?

 Turtles often mistake plastic bags for jellyfish, the bags then block their stomach and they starve to death.
 Sea birds mistake plastic pellets for fish eggs and feed them to their chicks.
 Marine mammals are becoming entangled in abandoned plastic fishing nets.
 Plastic kills 1.5 million marine animals each year.
 We can change this.

 After reading these statistics, it is easy to feel overwhelmed especially as there are so many demands made on us in our daily lives; it is sometimes difficult to know where or whom needs the most help.
 But sometimes all it takes is one little step or one change in habit.
 And if everyone in the world made a couple of changes the plastic epidemic would be greatly reduced.
 Some of the changes in habit can be remembering to take a re-usable bag to the supermarket and a re-usable cup to the coffee shop.
-Taking your metal or glass reusable bottles with you on outings.
+Taking your reusable bottles with you on outings.
 Refusing single use plastics such as straws and picking up a piece of rubbish as you leave the beach.

 And most importantly as plastic is so ubiquitous in our environment is remembering to recycle.
 Every plastic bottle recycled is plastic that does not end up in landfills and in our oceans.
 There is a new trend in recycling that makes it even more important to remember to recycle.
 Recycled plastic bottles can be repurposed into wood alternative, polyester, seating or even into a dress worn by Emma Thompson to a gala event.